 To prevent HIV, you must start PEP within 72 hours of your suspected exposure to the virus.
 PEP isn’t effective if you wait longer than that to begin treatment.

-Dr. Reza may recommend PEP if you’re HIV-negative or unsure of your HIV status and think you were exposed to HIV within the last 72 hours.
+We recommend PEP if you’re HIV-negative or unsure of your HIV status and think you were exposed to HIV within the last 72 hours.
 You may need PEP if you:

 While taking PEP, you may have headaches, insomnia, or an upset stomach.